 The protective cap does more than just block the sun; it also creates a non-porous barrier against stains, moisture, and grime.
 Unlike wood, which can absorb spills and develop tough-to-remove spots, capped composite boards are incredibly easy to clean.
 Dirt, mud, and even accidental spills from a backyard barbecue can be wiped away with simple soap and water.
 This durability means the material resists fading, stains, scratches, and mold, making it a perfect low-maintenance material for everything from garden beds to our Cap Composite fencing.
 You get to enjoy a pristine-looking yard without the hassle of deep cleaning or harsh chemicals.

-Enjoy Vibrant Color for Years
+Lock In Vibrant Color for Years to Come

 When you combine powerful UV protection with excellent stain resistance, you get a product that holds its color beautifully for the long haul.
 Capped composite boards give you the freedom to choose from a wide range of colors and styles to perfectly match your home’s aesthetic.
 Because the color is locked in and protected by the cap, you can be confident that your raised garden beds will maintain their refined finish and visual appeal for years.
 This lasting vibrancy means your outdoor space will continue to look polished and put-together, adding to your home's curb appeal without demanding constant maintenance.